elibroftw/blog.elijahlopez.ca/content/posts/pierre-poilievre-policies.md

 ## Every Dollar Spent Should be Accompanied with a Dollar Received

-The idea is that politicans need to be forced to keep the budget balanced in order to reduce debt and prevent excess aggregate demand (-> inflation).
+The idea is that politicians need to be forced to keep the budget balanced in order to reduce debt and prevent excess aggregate demand (&rarr; inflation).
 Poilievre used the bill under Clinton as an example.